beyluta/termchat/README.md

 (gpt-4.1)> Who created the C programming language?
 ```

+### Command mode

+You may configure the program to execute commands between backticks in the `~/.config/termchatrc.json`.
+The program will then ask you if you would like to execute the command that the LLM
+provided.
+Make sure you know what you are doing.
+Never blindly trust an LLM.

 ## Flags

 The following flags can be used when starting the program.